-Friction: is a force that develops when the surfaces of two objects come in contract to each other & there will be relative motion between these objects or tends to do relative motion between these two objects.
-Friction force always acts in the opposite direction to the movement.
+Friction: is a force that develops when the surfaces of two objects come into a contract with each other & there will be relative motion between these objects or tends to do relative motion between these two objects.
+Friction force always acts in opposite direction to the movement.